plausible/docs/docs/custom-event-goals.md

 ## 2. Add special classes to the elements you want to track

-In order to hook up a custom event to your chosen element, you will need to tag it with some special class names.
+In order to hook up a custom event to your chosen element, you will need to tag it with special class names.
 In addition to telling Plausible that the element should be tracked, these class names also determine the name and properties of your custom event.

 ### Options for class names